 Can you make this ahead?

 Yes!
-You can make cauliflower colcannon ahead of time and store it in a sealed container in the refrigerator for up to 4 days.
+You can make cauliflower colcannon ahead of time and store it in a sealed airtight container in the refrigerator for up to 4 days.
 You can reheat it in the microwave or in a covered pot over low heat on the stove.

 Ingredients